About the course

 The course is designed to give as much flexibility as possible, whilst still providing necessary support and community.
 Lectures are pre-recorded and sent for you to watch in your own time, alongside any relevant reading, case studies and activities.

 You will join regular discussion groups.
-These are run using conferencing software, allowing you to interact in real-time with classmates and teaching faculty and will typically last one hour.
+These are run using conferencing software, allowing you to interact in real-time with classmates and teaching faculty and will typically last 90 minutes.
 For these sessions you will be expected to prepare short essays and/or presentations for discussion.

 For the purposes of the dissertation you will be assigned a dissertation supervisor, who you will meet with as and when necessary.
 You will also be expected to attend a week-long residential school in person at Oxford.
 A significant component of the course involves self-directed learning to build on taught materials.